avajs/ava/.github/issue_template.md

 ## Prerequisites

+- We realize there is a lot of data requested here.
+We ask only that you do your best to provide as much information as possible so we can better help you.
 - Read the [contributing guidelines](https://github.com/sindresorhus/ava/blob/master/contributing.md).
 - Support questions are better asked in one of the following locations:
   - [Our chat](https://gitter.im/sindresorhus/ava)